 - Plan to stay cool.
-Limit your outdoor activities to the early morning or later evening when it’s not as hot outside.
-Try to stay in an air-conditioned room when the temperatures reach “furnace levels” of heat.
+Limit your outdoor activities to the early morning or later evening when it is not as hot outside.
+Stay in an air-conditioned room when the temperatures reach “furnace levels” of heat.

 - Stay hydrated.
-Be sure to get enough fluids when summer's heat makes dehydration a definite possibility—especially if you're taking diuretics or other medications that affect your hydration level.
+Be sure to get enough fluids when summer's heat makes dehydration possible—especially if you are taking diuretics or other medications that affect your hydration level.

 - Stick to the shade.
-Avoid being outdoors or stay in the shade when the sun’s rays are at their peak.
+Avoid being outdoors or staying in the shade when the sun’s rays peak.